magemega/openmage-mm_cmscontentfilemode/README.md

 ---

 ## Requirements
-- [OpenMage](https://github.com/OpenMage/magento-lts) [^20.2.0] : starting from this version, tinyMCE 6 has been integrated
+- [OpenMage](https://github.com/OpenMage/magento-lts) [^20.2.0] : starting from this version, TinyMCE 6 has been integrated

 > NOTE: With some modifications, it would also work with the old editor.
 If you're interested, open a pull request, but the advice is to update.